Thomas & Friends: Day of the Diesels

-Thomas & Friends: Day of the Diesels is a 2011 British computer-animated adventure film and feature-length special of the British television series, Thomas & Friends.
-It is the first (and only) special to be a spin-off around a character from the series; so the star is Thomas' best friend Percy.
-The film is produced by HIT Entertainment and animated by Nitrogen Studios.
+Thomas & Friends: Day of the Diesels is a 2011 British animated adventure film that functions as the fifth feature-length special based on the British television series Thomas & Friends.
+The film was produced and distributed by HIT Entertainment with animation production by Canadian-based Nitrogen Studios.
+The film centres on Percy, who is tricked by Diesel 10 into helping him take over the Sodor Steamworks.

+The movie first premiered in Australia on 23 July 2011 as a Limited theatrical release and in the United Kingdom on 17 September, a week before its DVD release on 26 September.

 Plot

-New engine, Belle extinguishes a fire, but runs out of water.
+A new engine named Belle, a BR Standard Class 4 modified with water cannons on her water tanks, extinguishes a fire, but runs out of water.
 Thomas and Percy take her to the Steamworks where Sir Topham Hatt congratulates her and says they need another fire engine.
 Belle suggests a road/rail hybrid fire engine she knows named Flynn and arrangements are made to bring him over from the Mainland.
-Thomas starts to spend more time with Belle and Flynn.
-Percy feels left out, as well as from everyone else, especially when Flynn takes his birth at Tidmouth sheds, next to Thomas.
-Percy is convinced by Diesel, to visit Diesel’s friend: Diesel 10, at the run-down dieselworks.
-Diesel 10 will be Percy's mentor and new best friend.
-Diesel 10 informs Percy that Sir Topham Hatt does not care about the state of the Dieselworks and Percy says he will ask Thomas.
+Thomas starts to spend more time with Belle and later Flynn when he arrives.
+Percy feels left out, as well as from everyone else, and is convinced by Diesel, to visit Diesel's friend Diesel 10, at the rundown Dieselworks.
+Diesel claims that Diesel 10 will be Percy's mentor and new best friend.
+Diesel 10 informs Percy that Sir Topham Hatt does not care about the state of the Dieselworks, and Percy says he will ask Thomas for help regarding it.

-Flynn arrives on the island.
-Percy finds Thomas and tries to tell him about the Dieselworks, but Thomas disregards this as Sir Topham Hatt asked him to show Flynn around.
-Percy goes to the Dieselworks the next day and finds out that they lack a working crane.
-Percy tells the Steamworks crane Kevin about his dilemma.
-Percy takes Kevin to the Dieselworks and, Diesel 10 is happy to have a new crane.
+By the time Flynn arrives on the island, Percy attempts to tell Thomas about the Dieselworks, but Thomas disregards this as Sir Topham Hatt asked him to show Flynn around.
+Feeling left out again, Percy goes back to the Dieselworks the next day and finds out that they lack a working crane.
+So, Percy goes to the Steamworks to tell Kevin about his dilemma and convinces Kevin to be the Dieselworks’ crane.
+However, Thomas breaks the conversation to tell Percy that Flynn’s hose is missing and that he must find it.
+While searching for it, Percy sees Flynn in his berth at Tidmouth Sheds next to Thomas, which makes Percy feel even more left out and sad.
+Forgetting about the hose, Percy takes Kevin to the Dieselworks while Victor is asleep, and Diesel 10 is happy to have a new crane.